Nutrition Therapy

 1. Added Sugars & Processed Foods

-Ultra‑processed foods digest rapidly, causing glucose spikes followed by energy crashes.
-Your document notes that these repeated spikes “overwhelm your cells, making them less responsive to insulin’s signals.”
+Ultra‑processed foods that are heavy in carbs typically digest rapidly, causing a roller-coaster effect of glucose spikes followed by energy crashes.
+These repeated spikes overwhelm your cells, making them less responsive and receptive to insulin hormone.

 Common culprits: